 Other than the obvious – lack of qualifications – there are two basic signals that give out a fake expert:

-Facts these days are exactly the opposite and point out their lack of knowledge.
+The reality is exactly the opposite and points out their lack of knowledge.
 Hidden professional knowledge doesn't exist today – the world is too connected for that.

 What these individuals fail to see due to their lack of knowledge and qualifications is that enticing fear and criticism in a person can have psychological consequences, including development of dietary disorders.
 There is a reason why nutritionists take psychology classes in college.

 Producing sensations is also profitable.
-In the era where everyone battles for time and attention od potential buyers, it is a classic strategy to make every news into sensation and promise wonders of services and products offered.
-Since there are no miracles and wonders, this type of approach points to lies.
+In the era where everyone battles for time and attention of potential buyers, it is a classic strategy to transform every news into sensation and promise wonders from services and products offered.
+Since miracles and wonders don’t exist, this type of approach points to lies.